-Generally, most of the Paper Process begins once the solution provider has been given a clear indication that they have been selected.
+Generally, the Paper Process begins once the solution provider has been given a clear indication that they have been selected.
 Usually, this means that the specifications and commercial elements of the deal have been agreed upon; however, they may still be in play in some instances.

 The Paper Process doesn’t tend to differ too much regardless of the state of the deal specification or commercials unless they push the deal into a new boundary of approval requirements.